caos30/php_srrFileManager/README.md

 - rename
 - search
 - zip/unzip
+- upload
+- get remote

 files and directories.
+Even to get a remote file using its URL (thanks to curl).

 It doesn't need a database, so it's fast to "install" and use :)

 It contain several languages interface:
  - english